Nwajeichukz/Nano_Purse/README.md

+# Nano_Purse
-A secure digital wallet API with Paystack integration for seamless money transfers and financial tracking.
+ A secure digital wallet API built with **Spring Boot**  with Paystack integration for seamless money transfers and financial tracking.

+---

 📦 Tech Stack
 Java 11